inklein1997/Word-Guesser/README.md

 - [Acknowledgements](##Acknowledgements)

 ## Project Goal
 To create an application, utilizing Javascript and Web APIs, that allows for the user to guess a word by pressing keys within a time limit.
-This application is responsive to multiple screen sizes.
+This application's display is responsive to multiple screen sizes.
+However, this application, is not fully accessible to mobile devices.

 ## Links
 - ### [URL to Deployed Application](https://inklein1997.github.io/Word-Guesser/)